andreschaffer/logging-guidelines/README.md

 * Use correlation ids for distributed systems
 * Don’t log sensitive info
 * Include exception in the log
-* By the way don’t use exceptions to control application flow
+* Don't use logs for what you should use metrics

 These are general guidelines, know when to break the rules!